akuklev/HOCC/README.md

 §§ Backwards Compatibility: The Non-Constructive Modality
 ---------------------------------------------------------

 Traditionally, set theories were used as the foundational system for mathematics.
-However, in late 1970s, the modern approach based on higher-order categorical logic started to gain momentum.
+However, in the late 1970s, the modern approach based on higher-order categorical logic started to gain momentum.
 This approach was first plagued by issues handling equality and the universe of propositions.

 A series of more than a dozen incremental improvements over the last 30 years recently culminated in the Observational Calculus of Constructions $CC_{obs}$ [Pujet-Tabareau2022].
-There, one extends the core intuitionistic type theory with basic inductive types and a hierarchy of universes by an impredicative universe of definitionally atomic types types `Ω° : 𝒰⁰` containing strict equality types for every type.
+There, one extends the core intuitionistic type theory with basic inductive types and a hierarchy of universes by an impredicative universe of definitionally atomic types `Ω° : 𝒰⁰` containing strict equality types for every type.
 The universe `Ω°` fails to reflect all propositions, but it captures the relation of “literal” equality between types and observational equality on their elements.
-In the original formulation, `Ω°` is the subuniverse of all other universes, which makes possible to require “literal equality” as a condition for theorems and constructions violating the Structure Identity Principle (SIP).
-By removing `Ω° ⊂ 𝒰ⁿ` (thus making it an isolate universe) one restores the SIP, while retaining the comfort of utilizing literal equality and type casts within proofs.
+In the original formulation, `Ω°` is the subuniverse of all other universes, which makes it possible to require “literal equality” as a condition for theorems and constructions, thus violating the Structure Identity Principle (SIP).
+By removing cummulativity `Ω° ⊂ 𝒰ⁿ` (thus making it an isolate universe) one restores the SIP, while retaining the comfort of utilizing literal equality and type casts within proofs.

 The type `Ω°` has a remarkable property that the logical power of impredicativity is locked inside.

-* [The first draft](./choice) in the series utilizes this property to introduces the non-constructive modality `‖_‖ᶜ`.
+[The first draft](./choice) in the series utilizes this property to introduces the non-constructive modality `‖_‖ᶜ`.
 This modality allows to employ non-constructive methods, including the Axiom of Choice, inside a fenced fragment of the otherwise constructive framework.
-Non-constructive modality does not compromise decidability of typechecking and effectiveness of evaluation.
+Non-constructive modality does not compromise the decidability of typechecking and effectiveness of evaluation.
 That is, both the algorithm verifying proofs and the algorithm evaluating a closed expression of the type `ℕ` (or any other purely inductive type) are guaranteed to terminate in a finite time and produce a specific result.
-By adapting the results of B. Werner, M. Ratjen and
+By adapting the results of B. Werner, M. Ratjen, and
-S. Tupailo it can be shown that the theory $CC_{obs}$ + `‖_‖ᶜ` has a model of the standard set theory ZFC, that is faithful for all mathematical formulae in the sense of Rathjen and Tupailo: a (generalized) mathematical formula φ can be proven in ZFC if and only if there is a proof of `‖φ‖ᶜ` in $CC_{obs}$.
-We also describe how to define `‖_‖ᶜ` so that it no incompatibility with univalence principle can arize.
+S. Tupailo, it can be shown that the theory $CC_{obs}$ + `‖_‖ᶜ` has a model of the standard set theory ZFC which is faithful for all mathematical formulae in the sense of Rathjen and Tupailo: a generalized mathematical formula φ can be proven in ZFC if and only if there is a proof of `‖φ‖ᶜ` in $CC_{obs}$.
+We also describe how to define `‖_‖ᶜ` in way that no incompatibility with univalence principle (see below) can arize.

-It also does not seem out of the reach to demonstrate `‖_‖ᶜ`-conservativity of $CC_{obs}$ with a $n$ universes over ZFC(n) (ZFC with a $n$ inaccessibles).
-In order to achieve that, we will be constructing a model of the $CC_{obs}(n)$ in ZFC(n). `Ω°` has a structure of Heyting algebra, and every Heyting algebra can be embedded (Kripke Representation) into the Heyting algebra of up-sets of some posets.
-Thus we'll be striving to interpret $CC_{obs}(n)$ in ZFC(n) in such a way that the propositions `p : Ω°` will be modeled by up-sets of the inaccessible cardinal $V_κ$.
+It also does not seem out of the reach to demonstrate `‖_‖ᶜ`-conservativity of $CC_{obs}$ with a $n$ universes over ZFC(n), the ZFC with a $n$ inaccessibles.
+In order to achieve that, we will be constructing a model of the $CC_{obs}(n)$ in ZFC(n). `Ω°` has a structure of Heyting algebra, and every Heyting algebra can be embedded (vie Kripke Representation) into the Heyting algebra of up-sets of some posets.
+Thus, we'll be striving to interpret $CC_{obs}(n)$ in ZFC(n) in such a way that the propositions `p : Ω°` will be modeled by up-sets of the inaccessible cardinal $V_κ$.
 On the type-theoretic side we'll have the type of Aczel sets `V` modelling ZFC(n - 1).
-Utilizing the impredicative universal quantifier of `Ω°` to represent both finitary and infinitary conjuntions, it seems possible to translate each `s : V` into the respective Zakharyaschev subframe canonical formula `φₛ : Ω°` (see “Axiomatization Techniques for Intermediate Logics” [Bezhanishvili2022]), that will be in interpreted precisely by the set $s ∈ V_κ$ in the model.
+Utilizing the impredicative universal quantifier of `Ω°` to represent both finitary and infinitary conjuntions, it seems possible to translate each `s : V` into the respective Zakharyaschev subframe canonical formula `φₛ : Ω°`, that will be in interpreted precisely by the set $s ∈ V_κ$ in the model (see “Axiomatization Techniques for Intermediate Logics” [Bezhanishvili2022]).

 § Handling Large Categories and Internalization: Typed Unbounded Quantifiers
 ----------------------------------------------------------------------------